P-p-H-d/mlib/README.md

 ##### bool name\_it\_until\_p(const name\_it\_t it, const type data)

-Return true if 'it' references an element that is greater or equal than 'data'.
+Return true if 'it' references an element that is greater or equal than 'data' or if it references no longer a valid element, false otherwise.

 ##### bool name\_it\_while\_p(const name\_it\_t it, const type data)

 Return true if 'it' references an element that is lower or equal than 'data'.
+Otherwise (or if it references no longer a valid element) it returns false.

 ##### void name\_next(name\_it\_t it)